likyoo/SemiCD-VL/README.md

 ## Framework Structure

-The following list provides the most relevant files of SemiVL's implementation:
+The following list provides the most relevant files of DiffMatch's implementation:

 * [experiments.py](experiments.py): Definitions of the experiment configs used in the paper.
 * [diffmatch_fixmatch.py](diffmatch_fixmatch.py): Main training logic for DiffMatch.